Summer New Zealand Cash

 The fund invests mainly into the Enhanced Cash Fund managed by Octagon Asset Management.
 The fund’s characteristics, and the remainder of this monthly commentary, relate to the Enhanced Cash Fund.

-New Zealand interest rates moved higher over the month, leading to small capital losses on the fund's bond positions.
-However, performance was maintained through the fund's strong yield.
+New Zealand interest rates moved significantly higher over the month, leading to capital losses for the fund's bond positions.

 What happened in the markets you invest in?